EvWhymark/NavServiceCICD/Navigation/src/main/parser/README.md

 ## Other Services
 Other services is a vague tag that the FAA assigns.
 This can relate to a bunch of different tags for airports.
 In the parser we are removing some unnecessary tags.
+These tags will be listed in the other services key in the response.
 Here are the list of the current tags we support and what they mean:

 AVNCS = Avionics
 GLD = Glider